 The major difficulty in managing a spider bite is in first determining an accurate diagnosis.
 Unless the spider was actually observed inflicting a bite, diagnosis of a spider bite can be almost impossible.(1) There is no test to diagnose a spider bite conclusively, and the common symptoms of local erythema and irritation are so commonplace that misdiagnosis is common.
 In fact, conditions as diverse as impetigo, varicella zoster, toxic epidermal necrolysis, pyoderma gangrenosum, cellulitis, and MRSA are frequently misdiagnosed as spider bites.(2)

-Although misdiagnosis may not present a major problem in the majority of spider bites, it is important to recognize the signs and symptoms of bites from the two dangerous spiders found in the country.
+Although misdiagnosis may not present a major problem in the majority of spider bites, it is important to recognize the signs and symptoms of spider bites from the two dangerous spiders found in the country.
 The black widow spider is the most venomous spider in the US, and is 15 times more poisonous than a rattlesnake.(2) A bite from a black widow spider may go unnoticed, but the victim is usually systemically ill within 1 to 3 hours with symptoms including headache, nausea, vomiting, tachycardia and hypertension.(2,3) The bite usually develops an urticarial rash, and can become disproportionally painful in relation to its size, although the wound itself rarely requires medical attention.

 In contrast, the bite wound from the brown recluse spider can lead to local edema, vasodilatation, blood vessel degeneration, and hemorrhage.(2,3) Within 24 hours, the brown recluse spider bite presents with a characteristic red inflammation, blue thrombosis, and white ischemia.
 In about 20% of cases, this leads to a centrally necrotic area, progressing to eschar.(2) Systemic effects include fever, nausea, malaise, joint pain, seizures, hemolysis, and thrombocytopenia.
 In rare cases, the bite may lead to renal failure and death.(2,3)